Godot Tutorials is not sponsored by or affiliated with the Godot game engine.

 Imagination deals with things such as monsters, magic, worlds, weapons, heroes, and superpowers.

-Basically if it requires imagination power to creatively come up with how an object that acts on any of the humans five senses, then it’s a product of imagination.
+Basically if it requires imagination power to creatively come up with how an object that acts on any of the humans five senses,

 Five Senses: